 Curriculum related field trips occur throughout the year.
-All field trips require parent/guardian permission.
-Chaperones of Field Trips will receive guidelines of their responsibilities on the trip and are required to complete a background check as stated on page 46.
+All field trips require parent/guardian permission.Chaperones of Field Trips will receive guidelines of their responsibilities on the trip and are required to complete a background check as stated in section 4.1a.

-Our full policy on Off Campus Field Trips (Page 38) can be found in the Policies section of this handbook.
+Our full policy on Off Campus Field Trips (Policy 28) can be found in the Policies section of this handbook.